partners-wixproducts/geoservices4js/README.md

 JavaScript library for geographic services.

 The code is provided for educational purposes only.
-Unauthorized usage of Openrest's geo-services web service may violate Openrest's terms of service.
+Unauthorized usage of OpenRest's geo-services web service may violate OpenRest's terms of service.